What’s a Heat Pump?

 Heat pumps keep your home warm in the winter and cool in the summer.
 Heat pumps are especially great here in the Northwest because of the mild weather we enjoy.
 In winter, heat pumps draw heat energy from outdoor air using refrigerant to keep your home warm.
 In the summer, the cycle is reversed to expel heat from inside of your home and thus cool the air.
 Unlike a conventional furnace or air conditioner, a heat pump offers a high level of energy efficiency, therefore keeping utility costs low.

 When combined with a gas or propane furnace, the system is known as a dual-fuel system.
 When upgraded to a high efficiency gas/propane furnace, it is called a hybrid system.
 Over time, hybrid heat pump systems help maximize your savings simply by re-configuring the thermostat to implement the use of the most affordable utility rate, gas or electric.

-Absolute Temp Control can keep you warm and cozy in the winter and cool and comfortable in the summer with some of the best Heat Pumps the industry has to offer.
+Absolute Temp Control and Rheem can keep you warm and cozy in the winter and cool and comfortable in the summer with some of the best Heat Pumps the industry has to offer.
 The following list of models are ENERGY STAR® qualified, which means you can be comfortable and energy efficient.

 Looking for a better alternative to central air Heat Pumps?

 Ductless Air Conditioners and Heat Pumps are a great choice.
 These whisper-quiet systems can handle single rooms, multiple rooms or the entire home or work-place.
 Click the button to learn more!